frazerlinscott/ChatterBox/README.md

 1. **Branch Creation**: Whenever a new feature or functionality is to be added, a new branch is created from the main branch.
 2. **Development**: All the development activities, be it coding, initial testing, or UI enhancements, happen within these feature branches.
 3. **Multiple Commits**: Multiple commits to the current branch are made until branch is fully functional.
 4. **Merging**: Once the feature is tested and deemed stable, the feature branch is merged into the main branch.
-This is typically done through a pull request (PR) to ensure that the new code gets reviewed before merging.
 5. **Repeat Step 1 - 4**: I repeated these steps until the system is fully functional.

 ## Data Structures